apache/inlong-website/community/how-to-vote-a-committer-pmc.md

 ---
-title: How to vote a Committer or PPMC
+title: How to vote a Committer or PMC
 sidebar_position: 5
 ---

 ## Initiate discussion in the community private mailing group
-   Any InLong PPMC member can initiate a voting discussion.
-After PPMC finds any valuable contributions from community contributors and obtains the consent of the candidate, they can initiate a discussion on InLong's private mailing list.
+   Any InLong PMC member can initiate a voting discussion.
+   After PMC finds any valuable contributions from community contributors and obtains the consent of the candidate, they can initiate a discussion on InLong's private mailing list.
    In the discussion email, the proposer should clearly state the candidate's contribution and give the address for reviewing the corresponding contribution, so that everyone can discuss and analyze it.
    The discussion email is sent to private@inlong.apache.org.
 The discussion will last at least 72 hours.
-Project team members, including mentors, will fully express their views on the proposed email.
+PMC members will fully express their views on the proposed email.
    The following is a sample discussion email:
    ```shell
     [DISCUSS] YYYYY as an InLong XXXXXX